Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Problem setting

 Further more, for $\alpha >0$ the Dunford-Taylor (or Dunford-Cauchy) contour integral representation reads (see for example \cite{Higham_MatrFunc:08,HaHighTrefeth:08,GaHaKh3:02})

 where the contour ${\cal G}$ in the complex plane includes the spectrum of operator (matrix) ${\cal A}$.
-This representation applies to any $u\in L_2(\Omega)$ and it allows to define the negative fractional powers of elliptic operator as a finite sum of elliptic resolvents ${\cal R}_z({\cal L})= ( z{\cal I} - {\cal L})^{-1}$ by application of certain quadrature approximations, see also \cite{HaHighTrefeth:08,GHK:05,GaHaKh3:02}.
-This opens the way for multigrid type or ${\cal H}$-matrix (see \cite{GaHaKh3:02}) schemes approximating the fractional powers of elliptic operator with variable coefficients of rather general form.
+This representation applies to any $u\in L_2(\Omega)$ and it allows to define the negative fractional powers of elliptic operator as a finite sum of elliptic resolvents ${\cal R}_z({\cal L})= ( z{\cal I} - {\cal L})^{-1}$ by application of certain quadrature approximations,

+similar to (\ref{eqn:sinc_Laplace_tr}), see also \cite{HaHighTrefeth:08,GHK:05,GaHaKh3:02}.
+This opens the way for multigrid based, ${\cal H}$-matrix (see \cite{GaHaKh3:02}) or tensor-structured schemes approximating the fractional power of elliptic operator with variable coefficients of rather general form and defined on non-rectangular geometries combined with the nested iterations.

 It is worth to notice that both integral representations (\ref{eqn:Laplace_transf}) and (\ref{eqn:Dunford_Int}) can be applied to rather general class of analytic functions of operator $f({\cal A})$, including the case $f({\cal A})=\mathcal{A}^{-\alpha}$, see \cite{Higham_MatrFunc:08,GHK:05,GaHaKh3:02}.